ianlucas/cs2-inventory-simulator-plugin/README.md

 This plugin features all current (and public) knowledge on how to give economy items to players from the server-side.

 > [!CAUTION]
-> This plugin tries its best to be compatible with most of the plugins.
-Your server can be banned by Valve for using this plugin (see the [server guidelines](https://blog.counter-strike.net/index.php/server_guidelines)) and the plugin may be broken or nuked by any game update.
+> Your server can be banned by Valve for using this plugin (see their [server guidelines](https://blog.counter-strike.net/index.php/server_guidelines)).
 Use at your own risk.

 ## Current Features